amit-barman/ownapi/README.md

 ## what is own api ?

 ownapi is a simple rest api created in php and mysql...

+## Supported Methods

+* GET
+	- Get All Data.
+	- Get A Single Student Data Using id Parameter.
+* POST
+	- Add New Record to the Database
+* PATCH
+	- Update to Database(its update only changed values)
+* DELETE
+	- Delete Record from Database

 # created By